Nasal Polyps Treatment

 The procedure to put this implant into place is simple.
 It can be performed in the office, and you can go home shortly after it is completed.

 Your doctor will first numb your nose to help you stay comfortable.
 Through the nasal opening, the doctor will insert the implant into your ethmoid sinus.
-Once it is in place, you usually cannot feel it, so you should have no concerns about long-term discomfort due to the implant.
+Once it is in place, you usually cannot feel it, so patients do not typically complain about long-term discomfort due to the implant.

 The implant can remain in place for up to 90 days to keep your sinus open and to reduce symptoms of nasal congestion and obstruction.
 However, you can have it removed sooner at your doctor’s discretion.